Critical Infrastructure Protection: Additional Actions Needed to Identify Framework Adoption and Resulting Improvements

 The Department of Health and Human Services (HHS) concurred with our recommendation and has taken actions towards implementing it.
 In April 2023, HHS released the Hospital Cyber Resiliency Initiative: Landscape Analysis, which identified the extent that hospitals participating in the study reported adoption of the NIST cybersecurity framework.
 However, as of February 2024 HHS has not yet collected and reported on sector-wide improvements from the use of the framework.
 Until HHS implements this recommendation, it may not fully understand the value of the framework and approaches that could be prioritized in helping protect the healthcare and public health sector from cyber threats.
 In addition, HHS coordinated with the Department of Agriculture in taking initial steps to determine framework adoption across the food and agricultural sector by distributing two requests for information to food and agriculture sector members.
 However, those efforts did not generate enough responses to be useful.
 For instance, the Department of Agriculture did not receive any responses from private sector members regarding plans to implement, adopt, and measure improvements resulting from use of the framework.
 The Department of Agriculture stated that it has collaborated with HHS and the DHS to determine if there are alternative methods for collecting and assessing more substantive information.
 As of February 2024, HHS and the other agencies have not yet identified alternative approaches or completed or other actions for collecting and reporting on sector-wide improvements in the food and agriculture sector.
 We will continue to monitor the agency's progress in implementing our recommendation.

-DHS concurred with our recommendation and has taken steps towards implementing it.
+DHS concurred with and has taken steps to implement our recommendation.
 Specifically, the department developed cross-sector cybersecurity performance goals that outline high-priority, baseline measures that businesses and critical infrastructure owners of all sizes can take to protect themselves from cyber threats.
 Each goal aligns with a corresponding practice in the NIST cybersecurity framework.
 Thus, the cross-sector performance goals can provide a basis for DHS and other sector risk management agencies to better understand and evaluate the extent to which individual sectors have realized improvements from the framework.
-DHS has begun to track cybersecurity improvements that organizations enrolled in the Cybersecurity and Infrastructure Security Agency's vulnerability scanning service have made based on their adoption of cross-sector cybersecurity performance goals.
+DHS tracked cybersecurity improvements that organizations enrolled in the Cybersecurity and Infrastructure Security Agency's vulnerability scanning service made based on their adoption of cross-sector cybersecurity performance goals.
 For instance, DHS identified a decline in the average known exploited vulnerabilities on organizations' networks between April 2022 and June 2023.
-However, as of February 2024 DHS has not yet demonstrated that the improvements it has collected and reported on applies to sectors in which DHS is a sector risk management agency or co-sector risk management agency.
-To fully implement our recommendation, DHS needs to demonstrate how the information it has collected and reported on address sectors where it is a lead for sector risk management efforts.
-Implementing our recommendation to gain a more comprehensive understanding of the framework's use by its respective sectors will help DHS fully understand the value of the framework and approaches that could be prioritized in helping protect sectors from cyber threats.
+DHS demonstrated that the improvements it has collected and reported on apply to sectors in which DHS is a sector risk management agency or co-sector risk management agency.
+By taking these steps, CISA has a more comprehensive understanding of the framework's use by its respective sectors to help DHS fully understand the value of the framework and approaches that could be prioritized in helping protect sectors from cyber threats.

 Treasury neither agreed nor disagreed with this recommendation, stating that it does not have the authority to compel financial institutions to respond to inquiries regarding the sector's use of the framework or resulting improvements.In January 2023, Treasury identified plans to collaborate with the financial services sector to develop metrics on sector risk mitigation efforts and methods to determine framework adoption.
 However, as of February 2024 Treasury has not yet completed these efforts or provided a time frame for doing so.
 To implement our recommendation, Treasury needs to demonstrate that it has collected and reported on sector-wide improvements in the financial services sector resulting from its use of the NIST cybersecurity framework.
 Implementing our recommendation to gain a more comprehensive understanding of the framework's use will help Treasury fully understand the value of the framework and approaches that could be prioritized in helping protect the financial services sector from cyber threats.
 We will continue to monitor the agency's progress in implementing our recommendation.